25 Uses for Coconut Oil, From the Kitchen to the Bathroom and Beyond

 The first use you probably think of for coconut oil is cooking.
 I most often find Indian recipes that call for this oil, but I’ve used it in a variety of dishes ranging from curries and stir-fries to granola and muffins.

-Although some sources advise against coconut-oil consumption, it remains a staple in cooking.
-Healthline reports that the oil’s saturated-fat content makes it more resistant to oxidation, increasing its heat resistance.
-This makes it well suited for sautéing, baking and similar cooking methods.
+Although some sources advise against coconut oil consumption, it remains a staple in cooking, especially refined coconut oil.
+Healthline reports that the oil’s saturated fat content makes it more resistant to oxidation, increasing its heat resistance.
+This makes it well suited for sauteing, baking and similar cooking methods.

 Allure lists numerous beauty uses for coconut oil, including as a deep-conditioning hair mask.
 I’ve found that it’s better to coat my dry hair from mid-length to the ends and cover it with a shower cap for 30 minutes to an hour before shampooing it out in the shower.
 This ensures that I get the moisturizing benefits of the oil without the lasting greasiness that can occur if it’s used after shampooing.